defenseunicorns/data_engineering_technical_assessment/README.md

 * `part_no`: integer part number (no cleaning required)
 * `serial_no`: integer serial number (no cleaning required)
 * `status`: status of order (no cleaning required)
-* `status_date`: datetime of update
+* `status_date`: datetime of update (no cleaning required)
 * `ordered_by`: Name of user who ordered part (only shows in `PENDING` rows for parquet or `ORDERED` messages for the streaming format, different name formats)

 ### Priority (streaming) Order Data
-The streaming data json has the following schema:
+The streaming data json has the following schema and has the same general cleaning requirements:
 ```json
 {
    "order_uuid" : "string",